Diffusion-aided Task-oriented Semantic Communications with Model Inversion Attack: System architecture

+Assuming additive white Gaussian noise (AWGN) channel is used\footnote{Our model also covers block fading channel\cite{Schilcher2011} with receiver's channel state information (CSI).
+Consider $x$ being transmitted within a block, a one-tap coherent equalizer maps $\hat z = h z + \epsilon$ to $z + \tilde\epsilon$ where the noise variance of $\tilde\epsilon$ is rescaled by $1/|h|^{2}$ compared to $\epsilon$ \cite{lyu2024semantic, tse2005fundamentals, goldsmith2005wireless}.
+We leave a detailed treatment of fading channels to our future work.}.
+After transmitting over the air, the receiver first observes the complex-baseband signal

-where $h$ is channel gain, $\epsilon$ is channel noise that has standard variation $\sigma$ in the wireless channel $\mathcal{C}$.
+where $\epsilon\!\sim\!\mathcal{N}(0,\sigma^2 \mathbf{I})$ is additive white Gaussian noise (AWGN) in the wireless channel $\mathcal{C}$.
 Then, $\mathcal{R}$ performs its task in two steps.
-First, it uses a diffusion module $\Delta$ to perform denoising process that generates the estimated feature $\hat{f}$.
-Then $\hat{f}$ is channel decoded and is used to perform specific task.
-These two functions are also combined into one module called classifier $\Theta$, just analogous to the encoder module introduced above.
-The process of $\mathcal{R}$ can be defined as
+First, it uses a diffusion module $\Delta_\delta$ to get the estimated feature $\hat{f}$ through denoising; second, $\hat{f}$ is channel decoded and is used to perform a specific task.
+Decoding and task execution are also combined into a single module, referred to as the classifier $\Theta_{\theta}$, analogous to the encoder module introduced above.
+Hence the receiver is defined as